dmytro-anokhin/split-or-flip/README.md

 private(set) var displayMode: DisplayMode = .sideBySide
 ```

 Display mode must change when screen size changes.
-I need to know is if screen is large enough for side-by-side presentation.
+I need to know when screen is large enough for side-by-side presentation.
 Absolute size in points is not important.
 I use horizontal size class to decide best display mode.

 ```swift
 /// Suggests display mode based on trait collection